techmania-team/techmania-docs/English/Theme/API_update_history.md

 * Added methods to `ThemeApi.IO` that release assets (textures, sounds, videos) loaded from files.
 Themes should use these methods to control their memory footprint.
 * Added `ThemeApi.Techmania.InEditor()` that returns whether TECHMANIA is running inside the Unity editor.
 * Added `ThemeApi.Techmania.WrapVisualElement(VisualElement)` that creates a `VisualElementWrap` object.
+* Added `ThemeApi.VideoElement.SetVideoEndCallback` that allows you to receive a callback when a video finishes playing.

 # API version 1